-The disclosure of the leverage ratio of the Intesa Sanpaolo Group as at 31 March 2022, provided in accordance with the regulatory principles of the CRR amended by Regulation 2019/876 (CRR II), is presented below.
+The disclosure of the leverage ratio of the Intesa Sanpaolo Group as at 30 September 2022, provided in accordance with the regulatory principles of the CRR amended by Regulation 2019/876 (CRR II), is presented below.

 The quantitative disclosure required by the above-mentioned Regulation 2021/637, applicable from June 2021, is published half-yearly, in accordance with the regulatory requirement for large institutions.
 In the interest of completeness, a summary quantitative disclosure of the leverage ratio is provided below.
-For continuity with the annual reporting, the ratio calculated excluding the impact of the temporary exclusion of several exposures to central banks (equal to 121.3 billion euro as at 31 March 2022) is shown.